Thursday, March 14, 2013

 The importance of rotating crops

-Are your beetroot plants all leaf and no beet, your carrots forked and the leaves of your potato plants don't look very healthy?
-Might not be the vegetables' fault.
-It might be because you are not planting your crops in a way that helps them to be most successful.
+Are your beetroot plants all leaf and no beet, your carrots forked, and your tomato plants are succumbing to a mysterious disease?
+Might not be their fault.
+It might be because you are not rotating your crops.
+In this blog post, after talking about the 'what and why', we have a look at a simple crop rotation plan that can make your food-garden much more successful.

-1. You do not allow soil-borne pests and viruses associated with a crop to get established.
+• It does not allow soil-borne pests and viruses associated with a crop to get established.

 And over here I had cauliflowers, then radish and now I am trying to grow some swedes, but they are not doing so well.

+Crop rotation means not having the same plants in the same spot for more than a year, but there is more to it.
 It also means not having other members of the same plant family in that same spot either.

-If, over a thee year period, you have capsicums, then tomatoes, then potatoes in a garden bed, you have three members of the same plant family in that bed: not a good idea!
+If you have capsicums, then tomatoes, then potatoes in a garden bed, then you have three members of the same plant family in that bed for three years: not a good idea!
 Even though they look quite different, capsicums, tomatoes and potatoes are members of the same plant family.
-Pests and diseases affecting one variety get a real opportunity to establish themselves because they are likely to feel equally at home with all members of the plant family.

 Here is a list of the most common annual food-garden plants and what family they are part of.
 It is worth realising which vegetables belong to the same family: